MvdSman/OverwatchWorkshop/AutoBalancer/README.md

 | X        | Player  | Element        | -                    | HUD ID Damage Output                                                                      |
 | Y        | Player  | Element        | -                    | HUD ID Hunters                                                                            |
 | Z        | Player  | Element        | -                    | Icon ID Target                                                                            |

+## Known bugs:

+* Sombra’s icon switch does not work perfectly (messages mess up).
+* Killing your target does not give a bonus, but merely prevents the penalty (value should be increased).

+## Updates:

+1. Sombra's skull is invisibile when Sombra cloaks.
+2. Added in-game changing of global var A for player slot 0 (if global var C == TRUE).